Connecting data sources will unify your operations, but the process can often be challenging.

 1. What is your data integration goal?

-2. Which data flow direction aligns with your needs?
+2. Which data flow direction?

 Do you need data to move from one system to another in a single path?
 This unidirectional flow often suits situations where fresh data is fed into Microsoft Dataverse, the central repository for Dynamics 365 and Power Apps.